fredbainbridge/voyagers/# Bags Tournament.md

 Label board numbers.
 Spray paint board numbers in the grass?

+* 8 sets of boards.
+Each lane is two sets.
+* Score cards for pool play
 * Tent
 * Tables
 * Water
 * Big board for pool play and times
-* Big Board for bracket
+* Big Board for final bracket
-* zip ties or something to get the banner up
+* zip ties / rope / twins to get the banner up
 * flags (they might be the wiffle ball foul poles though)
+* Cash  envelope.

 ## Pool Play:

-Each team is placed into a pool and each pools has 4 teams.
+Each team is placed into a pool and each pools will have at most 4 teams.

-Each team plays every other team in their pool.
+Each team will play every other team in their pool.
 (3 games)

-The winner of the pool (record) will move onto bracket play.
-Tie breakers are settld by head to head record.
+The winner of the pool (record) will advance into bracket play.
+Tie breakers are settled by head to head record.

-Pool play games are 15 point games, first to 15 wins.
+Pool play games are played until one team scores 15 points.
+Games will follow the  [ABA rules](https://americancornhole.com/downloads/ACO-SeasonXII/ACO-Rules-for-the-Sport-of-Cornhole.pdf) for everything else.

-Opponents will do a coin flip (maybe we can give out voyager coins?).
+Opponents will do a coin flip.
 Winner decides who goes first.

 | Boards | Pool | Time |
 |-|-|-|